sentient-agi/Sentient-Social-Agent/README.md

 ### 5. Run agent
 ```
-python -m src.twitter_agent.twitter_agent
+python -m src.agent.agent
 ```

 ## Configuring your agent
 ### Giving your agent a purpose and personality
-You can congifure your agent's personality by updating the prompt files in the `agent_config` package in `src/twitter_agent/agent_config/prompts`.
+You can congifure your agent's personality by updating the prompt files in the `agent_config` package in `src/agent/agent_config/prompts`.
 - `purpose_prompt.txt` is used to tell the agent the purpose that it serves.
 - `data_prompt.txt` is used to tell the agent how to process the data that it uses to inform its posts.
 - `post_prompt.txt` is used to tell the agent how to post a new tweet (tone, format, etc).